lsx000/Taillight_action_classification/README.md

 + pandas==2.0.3

 ## Train
+Train the network
 `python ALSTM.py`

 ## Test
+Test the network
 `python testAlstm.py`

 This project is my work during my master's degree.
 I have graduated now.
 Due to the loss of the original data and code, the source code is irrecoverable.
 I found and recovered some of them according to open source data, and achieved partial classification effects.
 Effects and codes are for reference only.
+Your own dataset path needs to be added to `iterater.py`